xingchenzhang/xingchenzhang.github.io/_pages/about.md

 Previously, I was a Visiting Researcher and **Marie Skłodowska-Curie Individual Fellow** (Horizon 2020) at the [Personal Robotics Laboratory](https://www.imperial.ac.uk/personal-robotics/), [Department of Electrical and Electronic Engineering](https://www.imperial.ac.uk/electrical-engineering/), [Imperial College London](https://www.imperial.ac.uk/), working with [Prof. Yiannis Demiris](https://www.imperial.ac.uk/people/y.demiris) (Royal Academy of Engineering Chair in Emerging Technologies).
 Before that, I was a Teaching Fellow (where I taught the Deep Learning module together with [Prof. Krystian Mikolajczyk](https://profiles.imperial.ac.uk/k.mikolajczyk)) and a Research Associate (where I worked with Prof. Yiannis Demiris and collaborated with [Prof. Panagiotis Angeloudis](https://transport-systems.imperial.ac.uk/) in an Innovate UK-funded project)  in the same department at Imperial College London.

 I have published over 30 peer-reviewed papers in leading journals and conferences, such as IEEE TPAMI, IEEE TITS, Information Fusion, Pattern Recognition, NeurIPS and IJCAI.
 I have co-authored a book entitled [**Image Fusion**](https://link.springer.com/book/10.1007/978-981-15-4867-3#aboutAuthors), which won the **National Science and Technology Academic Publications Fund of China (2019)**.
-I also wrote a new book titled "Intelligence of Fusion: Deep Learning-Based Image Fusion".
+I also wrote a new book titled [**Intelligence of Fusion: Deep Learning-Based Image Fusion**](https://xingchenzhang.github.io/imagefusionbook/).
 Additionally, I received the Best Paper Honorable Mention Award of the 9th Chinese Conference on Information Fusion (2019).

 I have been a **Fellow of the [Higher Education Academy (HEA)](https://www.advance-he.ac.uk/)** since July 2023.
 I have been listed among the **World’s Top 2% Scientists** ([Stanford University's list](https://topscinet.com/), 2023, 2024, 2025).
 In June 2025, I received the **Dean of PGR’s Commendation for Excellence in Supervision** at the University of Exeter.
 In March 2024, I was featured as "[Imperial People](https://blogs.imperial.ac.uk/imperial-people/2024/03/11/xingchen-zhang-marie-sklodowska-curie-individual-fellow-department-of-electrical-and-electronic-engineering/)" by Imperial College London.
 In December 2023, I received the [Imperial EEE Department Award for Citizenship and Community](https://www.imperial.ac.uk/news/250163/great-contributions-eee-thanks-celebrates-colleagues/).
 In November 2023, I was selected as the "[Fellow of the Month](https://icpostdocfellowsdevelopmentcentreepm.newsweaver.com/6fmnosak95/1d91qfpwhn6m5ti3wepqzp?email=true&lang=en&a=6&p=11850824&t=3895058)" by the Postdocs and Fellows Development Centre (PFDC) of Imperial College London.
 In 2021, I was awarded the prestigious **Marie Skłodowska-Curie Individual Fellowship** (Horizon 2020) by the European Commission.